robmeijer/phpstorm-colour-schemes/README.md

 ### DuoTone Dark Sea
 This scheme is inspired by [simurai's DuoTone themes](http://simurai.com/projects/2016/01/01/duotone-themes), particularly the Dark Sea variant.
 There are DuoTone themes available for a number of editors, but I couldn't find one for PHPStorm, so I created one myself.
 It uses the same hues and shades, but doesn't tone down the punctuation quite as much.

-**Preview**\
+It covers most file types, but I've paid particular attention to the types I use regularly, i.e. Php, Html, Css, Js, Yaml, and Json.

+## Preview
-You can preview the scheme by opening to related HTML file `previews/duotone-dark-sea.html` in your browser.
+You can preview the colour schemes on the [Demo page](https://robmeijer.github.io/phpstorm-colour-schemes).